dwp/dataworks-cognito/README.md

         }
 ```

-You cannot remove a user from the JSON without etting them to `"disabled": "true"`, creating a PR, merging and running the pipeline.
+You cannot remove a user from the JSON without setting them to `"disabled": "true"`, creating a PR, merging and running the pipeline.
 All that will do is remove the user from the JSON.
 They, and their access, will remain in Cognito.